 Today, smartphones can completely replace a dedicated card reader and process payments on their own.

 How so?
-Through the contactless technology Tap to Pay on iPhone/Android in your pocket.
+Through the contactless technology Tap to Pay on iPhone/Android (not tap and go which is contactless payments in general).

-In this article, we explore how to use your phone as an EFTPOS machine, alongside the options available in Australia.
+In this article, we explore how to use your phone as an EFTPOS machine with the options in Australia.

-Tap to Pay allows you to accept contactless payments on an iPhone or Android smartphone without a separate card reader.
-It is not the same as tap and go, which refers to contactless payments in general in Australia.
+Tap to Pay allows merchants to accept contactless payments on an iPhone or Android smartphone without a separate card reader.

 When signed up, you install the EFTPOS app on your phone and log in.
 After entering and confirming a transaction amount, the customer holds their phone or contactless card close to your phone to pay.